mockingbyrd/Fall2016-Math-REU/README.md

 # Fall2016-Math-REU
-Analysis of ranking methods used in competitive climbing
+Analysis of rank aggregation methods used in competitive climbing